- Jessica Hulett

 The theatre program at Midwestern State University is devoted entirely to undergraduate instruction.
-As a result, motivated, capable students find themselves quickly involved not only in the classroom but also in production work onstage and backstage.
+As a result, motivated, capable students find themselves quickly involved not only in the classroom but also in production work on stage and backstage.
 The program emphasizes the importance and interrelatedness of all aspects of theatre: performance, design, technical theatre, and scholarship.
 The theatre faculty members seek to cultivate an atmosphere of collaboration, ensemble, and mutual respect.

 Productions also give majors diverse experiences with various playwrights, time periods, and styles.
-You can click here to view our production history.

-We would like to express our gratitude to Dr. Bradley Wilson, assistant professor of Mass Communication and advisor to The Wichitan, for helping us document some of our recent productions.
-Many of Dr. Wilson's photos appear on the Theatre department's webpages.
+We would like to express our gratitude to Dr. Bradley Wilson, assistant professor of Mass Communication and adviser to The Wichitan, for helping us document some of our recent productions.
+Many of Dr. Wilson's photos appear on the theatre department's webpages.

 The theatre department's webpages are managed by Jessica Hulett, the department secretary.
 If you experience problems with any of the pages, their links, or their display, please contact her by email to notify her of the problem(s).